MohseniBigBoy/LabelMe/README.md

-# labelme
+# LabelMe
 Image Labeling, Edit and Review Results

    LabelMe is a application to labeling, reviewing and editing image datasets.
    This application has two section, "CROP ROI" to labeling images and "REVIEW&EDIT" to reviewing results.

-To run the code you just install QT5.
+To run the code you just install #QT5.

 LabelMe Manual:
   To add new ROI on image, first drew an ROI then type the abbreviation name of class that you have already defined it, then push the Enter key.